BinW3233/HDPC_code/README.md

 # HDPC_code
 This repository contains all the code files for the preprint, Wang, Audette, Schneider, & Aljadeff.
-Desegregation of neuronal predictive processing. bioRxiv (2024).
+"Desegregation of neuronal predictive processing." bioRxiv (2024).

 1. "SS_network.m" will generate the steady state neural responses in the predictive processing network.